servufi/rust-cdp-starter/README.md

 ## Features

 - Automate chrome tasks using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)
-- WebSocket communication between Rust and JavaScript contexts
+- WebSocket communication between Rust and JavaScript
 - Supports async operations for efficient task handling
 - Utilizes `Page.addScriptToEvaluateOnNewDocument` instead of `Runtime` to help avoid automation detection.
 This also means Rust<->JS connection will be established for each iframe context
 - Easy(?) to write CDP and JS event handlers